qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 This command requires that the scale box area is either aligned to chunk border (Press F3+G to see the chunk border) or does not have anything around that area (for example, a skyland).
 Because the merged portal rendering does not handle the front clipping well, if this requirement is not meet, the things outside the box may appear in view.

 #### `/portal cb_make_portal <width> <height> <fromEntity> <toEntity>`
 Create a portal entity that goes from `fromEntity` to `toEntity`.
-The orientation is determined by `fromEntity` 's orientation.
+The portal's orientation is determined by `fromEntity` 's orientation.

 ## Miscellaneous Commands